Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Every Overwatch hero got changed.
 Thankfully, almost all of these changes were warranted, and they made the game more fun.
 Blizzard didn’t nerf anybody so much that they would become boring, and they haven’t made anyone broken.

 And that brings out Ashe’s guide to a conclusion.
-We hope you had fun reading through the entire thing.
-We did a lot of research to give you the definitive guide on Ashe, as she is one of our favorite characters.
+I hope you had fun reading through the entire thing, since I did a lot of research to give you the definitive guide on Ashe, as she is one of my favorite characters.
 She was one of the coolest additions to the roster back in the day.

-Moreover, in our opinion, the new characters aren’t that interesting.
+Moreover, in my opinion, the new characters aren’t that interesting.
 They look very generic, and the playstyle is also pretty basic.
-We still have hope that Blizzard will deliver some iconic characters as the game continues over the years.
+I still have hope that Blizzard will deliver some iconic characters as the game continues over the years.

 Thanks!
 Do share your feedback with us. ⚡